aeakett/firstdraftsandscrapsofpaper/main.md

 ## The Role of Traditional Institutions
 ![That belongs in a museum!](./that_belongs_in_a_museum.png) It might seem that depositing important documents into a library or museum would be the answer.
 While that certainly is a step in the right direction it is somewhat problematic.
-The first thing to consider is where such items
- -a few special collections
-  -Toronto Public Library's Merril Collection
-  -Bowling Green State University Library's Popular Culture Collection -the Strong National Museum of Play
-  -are there any that are comprehensive even for a subset?
+The first thing to consider is where such items might be deposited.
+A few institutions come immediately to mind.
+The Toronto Public Library's Merril Collection already has a fairly large collection of common RPG material.
+Bowling Green State University Library's Popular Culture Collection already holds three issues of the Domesday Book.
+However, it's likely safe to say that neither of these collections are comprehensive.
+Indeed, I'd be surprised to hear of any institution that holds a collection nearly as complete as some private collections.
+The most obvious place would be the Strong National Museum of Play.
+Indeed, this is where PlaGMaDA deposits their physical artifacts and is who Peterson has semi-permanently loaned the Dalluhn manuscript to.
- -Peterson did the right thing by putting the Dalluhn manuscript in the Strong -do libraries/museums value?
+ -do libraries/museums value?

 ## conclusion